 The PRP injection was given to some of the study participants and some participants acting as a “control” group received a simple saline injection.
 So what happened?
 The PRP did not work any better than the saline solution.
 Why?
 When I see someone in our office with shoulder pain and shoulder instability, an examination will usually reveal that there are many things going on in the shoulder beyond a single or isolated tear of the Supraspinatus tendon (the tendon itself has only one tear), and that the shoulder itself is a degenerating joint.

 In the Orthopaedic journal of sports medicine, (16) researchers noted that in Partial articular supraspinatus tendon avulsion (PASTA) tears are often seen in shoulders of throwing athletes who have recurrent anterior glenohumeral (shoulder) instability.
 In other words, there are many things going on at once, isolating out one injury in the shoulder will not solve a problem of total shoulder breakdown.
+In the shoulder rotator cuff injuries usually do not occur as an isolated tear.
+There is a lot going on in rotator cuff injuries.

 Cortisone and PRP

-A November 2019 study published in the Journal of back and musculoskeletal rehabilitation (17) compared cortisone injections and PRP injections.
+A November 2019 study published in the Journal of back and musculoskeletal rehabilitation (17) compared cortisone injections (pain management) and PRP injections.
 The results of this comparative study found in “patients with rotator cuff lesions (tears), corticosteroid injection provides short-term relief for pain, function, and quality of life, while PRP injection works for long-term wellbeing.”

 Two PRP injections into the same shoulder works better and lasts at least two years